 ADDITIONAL PROVISIONS FOR EUROPEAN CITIZENS

-If you are a resident of the European Economic Area (“EEA”) you have certain rights and protections under the GDPR regarding the processing of your personal information.
+If you are a resident of the European Economic Area (“EEA”) or UK you have certain rights and protections under the GDPR or its UK equivalent found in the Data Protection Act 2018 (DPA 2018). regarding the processing of your personal information.
 We are a controller under the GDPR as we collect, use and store your personal information to enable us to provide you with our website services and information about them.

 We rely on the following lawful means of processing your personal information: